malloc47/malloc47.github.com/_posts/2020-12-28-dashboard-start.md

        [:> Grid card-opts [stocks]]]]]))
 ```

-The `:>` shorthand lets us adapt React components into Reagent
+The `:>` shorthand adapts React components into Reagent
 components. `weather`, `clock`, `transit`, and `stocks` are functions
 that define the contents of each card.
 This gives us a blank slate to
 fill in our cards with content.